Mental Health Facilities Syracuse, UT

 Utah Behavior Services Inc Riverdale Center - 5.9 miles from Syracuse, UT

 Utah Behavior Services Inc Riverdale Center is a mental health treatment clinic in Ogden, Utah, located at 5202 South Freeway Park Drive, in the 84405 zip code.
-Utah Behavior Services Inc Riverdale Center provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Utah Behavior Services Inc Riverdale Center provides dialectical behavior therapy, group therapy and behavior modification to adults, children / adolescents and young adults.
-Utah Behavior Services Inc Riverdale Center also supports transitional age young adults, people with PTSD and clients referred from the court/judicial system.
-Additional services provided by Utah Behavior Services Inc Riverdale Center consist of intensive case management, psychosocial rehabilitation services and case management.
+Utah Behavior Services Inc Riverdale Center provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Utah Behavior Services Inc Riverdale Center provides trauma therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and adults.
+Utah Behavior Services Inc Riverdale Center also supports transitional age young adults, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services provided by Utah Behavior Services Inc Riverdale Center consist of case management, family psychoeducation and court-ordered outpatient treatment.

 Learn More